NathanThus/Minor-Embedded-Systems/The Making Of A Controller.md

 - 2 Buttons in the sticks (Are contained)

 For the bumpers, I acquired the vertical buttons as mentioned above.
 Otherwise, regular buttons either acquired via an online retailer, or rather unceremoniously donated by the ISSD would be used.
 I still had to decide whether I wanted to do software debouncing or hardware debouncing, but that will be explained a bit more later on.

+**_Triggers_**

+Originally I thought the triggers on controllers were made using some fancy pressure-sensitive switches.
+Turns out, it's far easier.
+Due to the potential of continuous wear and tear, switches and potentiometers have made way for HAL effect sensors.
+These sensors can detect changes in a magnetic field around them, allowing them to effectively operate without physical contact.
+With that, only the hinge joint on the trigger gets worn down over time, as opposed to the trigger components.
+While I certainly still could have used potentiometers or pressure sensitive pads (The latter I have used during an interesting Corona-Era project), HAL Effect sensors are quite cheap, and it's something new to learn about.